Sunsetter Motorized Awnings Recall

-"If a powered awning is activated while the cover is secured with bungee tie-downs, when the cover is removed, the awning can open unexpectedly with enough force to strike a consumer standing in the awning’s path, causing them to fall and suffer death or serious injury," CPSC said in a recall notice dated August 19, 2019.
+"If a powered awning is activated while the cover is secured with bungee tie-downs, when the cover is removed, the retractable awnings can open unexpectedly with enough force to strike a consumer standing in the awning’s path, causing them to fall and suffer death or serious injury," CPSC said in a recall notice dated August 19, 2019.

 CPSC said it was aware of at least 14 incidents associated with SunSetter Awnings, including 6 injuries and 1 death, which occurred in a 73-year-old man who died after falling off a balcony when a motorized awning struck him while he was removing the cover's bungee tie-downs.

-The recall includes all soft vinyl awning covers used with SunSetter Motorized, Motorized XL, Motorized PRO, Motorized PROXL, and Oasis Freestanding Motorized Retractable Awnings, CPSC said.
+The recall includes all soft vinyl awning covers used with SunSetter Motorized, Sunsetter Motorized XL, Motorized XL PRO, Motorized PROXL, and Oasis Freestanding Motorized Retractable Awnings, CPSC said.

-Somfy Awning Recall
+Somfy Motorized Awning Recall

-November 19, 2010 - Somfy Systems Inc. recalled about 4,600 Sunea CMO RTS motors used to operate retractable awnings amid concerns that "The awning motor’s power cable can be severed while the awning is opened or closed manually, posing a risk of electrical shock to the user," according to the CPSC.
-The recalled awning motor heads (model numbers 525A2, 535A2, 550R2) were silver and black-colored, and sold at major awning retailers nationwide from December 2009 to September 2010.
+November 19, 2010 - Somfy Systems Inc. recalled about 4,600 Sunea CMO RTS motors used to operate retractable awnings amid concerns that "The awning motor’s power cable can be severed while the awning is opened or closed manually, posing a risk of electrical shock to the user," according to the Consumer Product Safety Commission.

-Can I File a Class Action?
+Can I File a Class Action Over Defective Motorized Awnings?

-Although Schmidt & Clark, LLP, is a nationally recognized class action firm, we have decided against this type of litigation when it comes to awning recall lawsuits.
+Although Schmidt & Clark, LLP, is a nationally recognized class action firm, we have decided against this type of litigation when it comes to defective awning lawsuits.
 Our lawyers feel that if there is a successful resolution to these cases, individual suits, not class actions will be the best way to get maximum payouts to our clients.